 An olive and caper spread with Roman and Greek roots.

 Like Anchoide, Tapenade is a provincial staple that includes anchovies, garlic, and olive oil, but tapenade has two additional ingredients: olives (black or green) and capers.
-Because of the tartness of the capers, there’s no need to add vinegar or lemon juice, and some recipes include fresh or dried herbs such as thyme or parsley.
+Some recipes include lemon juice and fresh or dried herbs such as thyme, basil or parsley.

-The French pizza based on the precursor to the modern-day Italian pizza.
+This French pizza is based on the precursor to modern-day Italian pizza.

 If you’ve never heard of Pissaladière, you’re not alone.
 Although Pissaladière is relatively well known throughout France, it’s not that well known outside of France.